Effective Sales Presentations: 11 Tips to Win Deals + Templates

 You: “Actually, we’ll talk about that in a few slides.
 Anyway, as I was saying…”

-These interruptions are common, and the popular response of “We’ll get to that” doesn’t usually go over well.
+These kinds of interruptions are common, and the popular response of “We’ll get to that” doesn’t normally go over very well with prospects.

-Here’s how to avoid this: Set a clear agenda for the conversation, and share it with your prospects.
+Here’s how to avoid this: Set a clear agenda for the conversation, and share that with your prospects.

-This might mean sharing an outline of the presentation topics, or it could mean sharing the whole sales presentation with your prospect.
+This could mean sharing an outline of the presentation topics you’ve prepared, or it can mean sharing the whole sales presentation with your prospect.

-That way, your prospect can review the information before your meeting, see where you’ll cover certain information, and save their questions for the right moment.
+This way, your prospect can review the information before your meeting, see where you’ll cover certain topics, and save their questions for the right moment.

-Nearly 77% of reps come into a meeting without a clear understanding of their prospect's issues or areas where they can help.
+Above, we saw that 77% of reps enter meetings without a clear understanding of the issues that their prospect is facing, or areas where they can help.

-There are two easy ways to fix this problem:
+There are two clear ways to fix this problem:

 First, do your homework.
-The more you know about your prospect’s business and current situation, the better.
-Also, try to understand their industry, read up on current news in the sector, and get a feel for the particular pain points this person is likely feeling the most.
+The more you know about your potential client's business and current situation, the better.
+Also, try to understand their industry and target audience, read up on current news in the sector, and get a feel for the particular pain points this person is likely feeling the most.

-Second, base your presentation and sales script on your ideal customer profile.
-If your sales team has multiple ideal customer profiles, find out which profile this prospect fits into and base your arguments, questions, and main points on the specific needs of this profile.
+Second, base your presentation and accompanying sales script on your ideal customer profile.
+If your sales team has multiple ideal customer profiles to sell to, discover which profile this prospect fits into and base your arguments, questions, and main points on the specific needs of this profile.

-No matter how many crazy statistics and fun benefits you throw at your prospect, they’re still only human.
+No matter how many crazy statistics and fun features you throw at your prospect, they’re still only human.
+Shocking, we know.

 In other words, they’ll probably forget at least half of what you say.

-This isn’t a number we just pulled from a hat.
-It’s actually based on an experiment done by Kurt A. Carlson and Suzanne B. Shu.
-Their study found when your audience knows you’re trying to persuade them, the best number of positive claims you can make is 3.
-After 4 claims, they start to become more skeptical of your claims.
+This isn’t a number we pulled from a hat.
+It’s based on an experiment performed by Kurt A. Carlson and Suzanne B. Shu.
+Their study found that, when your audience knows you’re trying to persuade them, the ideal number of positive claims to make is three.
+After four claims, your audience will start to become more and more skeptical of anything you say.